aG00Dtime/Jellyfin.Plugin.NtfyNotifier/README.md

 <div align="center">

-Made with ❤️ for the Jellyfin community
+Made for the Jellyfin community

 </div>